Last Updated: 01 December, 2025

-Few states remain without any semblance of a sports betting bill, but after the election on November 5th, Missouri will no longer be one of those states.
-By narrowly passing Amendment 2, the state's professional sports teams and casinos can offer legal sports betting sometime before December 1, 2025.
+Few states remain without any semblance of a sports betting bill, but after the election on November 5th, Missouri is no longer be one of those states.
+By narrowly passing Amendment 2, the state's professional sports teams and casinos were able to offer legal sports betting on December 1, 2025 officially.

 SOCIAL SPORTSBOOK | 18+.
 Skill-based peer-to-peer (P2P) wagering app.
 The $25 bonus is claimable by making a $50 first deposit and completing tasks such as joining Kutt's Discord and turning on app notifications.
 Full T&Cs apply.